IF YOU ARE HAVING A MENTAL HEALTH EMERGENCY, PLEASE CALL 911, 988, OR

 We will meet at a mutually agreed-upon frequency, typically weekly, to work toward your therapy goals in a safe and supportive environment.

-Sessions are conducted fully through a HIPAA-compliant and secure Telehealth platform called Simple Practice.
+All sessions are held through a HIPAA-compliant and secure Telehealth platform called Simple Practice.

 There is no finite answer to this - and for good reason!

 Everyone's journey is incredibly different.
-Everyone has different reasons for beginning therapy, and once that is resolved, they might feel safe and prepared to continue managing future issues on their own.
-Others might enjoy the benefits of having a regular, safe space to discuss challenges in their life on an ongoing basis.
+Everyone has different reasons for beginning therapy, and once that is resolved, they might feel safe and prepared to continue managing future challenges on their own.
+Others might enjoy the benefits of having a regular, safe space to discuss all the beautiful, messy, challenging, and confusing parts of life.

 We are complex beings, and between our personal, professional, and social selves, there can be a lot of ground to cover.